deriv-com/quill-ui/readme.md

     npm i @deriv-com/quill-ui
     ```

-2. Install the Quill Tokens package using npm:

-    ```bash
-    npm i @deriv-com/quill-tokens
-    ```

-3. Integrate Quill UI components into your application as needed.
+2. Integrate Quill UI components into your application as needed.

 **Usage**